refined-github/refined-github/readme.md

 We use GitHub a lot and notice many annoyances we'd like to fix.
 So here be dragons.

 Our hope is that GitHub will notice and implement some of these much-needed improvements.
-So if you like any of these improvements, please open a discussion on [GitHub feedback](https://github.com/github-community/community/discussions) or email [GitHub support](https://support.github.com/contact) about doing it.
+So if you like any of these improvements, please open a discussion on [GitHub feedback](https://github.com/github-community/community/discussions) or contact [GitHub support](https://support.github.com/request) about doing it.

-GitHub Enterprise is also supported: [How to enable it](https://fregante.github.io/webext-domain-permission-toggle/?name=Refined%20GitHub&icon=https%3A%2F%2Fraw.githubusercontent.com%2Frefined-github%2Frefined-github%2Fmain%2Fdistribution%2Ficon.png). <!-- icon.png renders best -->
+GitHub Enterprise is also supported: [How to enable it](https://fregante.github.io/webext-domain-permission-toggle/?name=Refined%20GitHub&icon=https%3A%2F%2Fraw.githubusercontent.com%2Frefined-github%2Frefined-github%2Fmain%2Fsource%2Ficon.png). <!-- icon.png renders best -->

 *The GITHUB and REFINED GITHUB trademarks are owned by GitHub, Inc. and used under license.*